 Signs of Needing ABS Repair

 When your ABS needs repair, your car may show certain warning signs, such as making noises while braking.
 You may also notice a difference in having to press the brake further, or even all the way to the floor, to come to a stop.
 Without an activated ABS, some cars have a longer stopping distance.
 Even in the absence of these signs, you should visit an auto technician right away if the ABS light on the dash goes on.

 Why Does My ABS Light Stay On?

 If your ABS light stays on, your car’s computer has noticed a problem and deactivated the antilock braking system.
-The technicians at My Auto Solutions in Duluth, Georgia can use a scanner to find the cause of the malfunctioning and provide you with an economical solution.
+The technicians at My Auto Solutions in Buford, Georgia can use a scanner to find the cause of the malfunctioning and provide you with an economical solution.
 Any of the following issues are known to set off the ABS repair light:

 • Damaged wheel sensor